-Yes, really – and no we don’t get out much!
+Yes, really, we think it's sexy – and no we don’t get out much!

 Industrial market research has challenges:

 - Understanding the technology, business issues and translating these into specific research objectives that address the business need is critical